-Target disk mode lets you share files between two Mac computers with FireWire, Thunderbolt 2, USB-C, or Thunderbolt 3 (USB-C) ports.
+Target disk mode lets you share files between two Mac computers that are connected via their FireWire, Thunderbolt 2, USB-C, or Thunderbolt 3 (USB-C) ports.
+With target disk mode, one Mac appears as an external disk on the other Mac, allowing you to browse and copy files.
 This is useful when you need high transfer speeds or if the display on one of your computers isn't working and you need to get files from it.

 As an alternative to target disk mode, you can use AirDrop to send content between two Mac computers wirelessly.

 How to set up and use target disk mode